ecrucru/anticrux/README.md

 - AntiCrux Engine is a script (not an executable file) : the procedure is detailed below
 - You can't stop the engine while it is thinking
 - There is no time control
-- No suggestion is displayed during the analysis

 #### Verification